 Did you know Hugh Jackman’s favourite pie shop is in Montreal?

-When in Quebec, it’s worth visiting Quebec City, which is around 250km from Montreal.
-Read about best restaurants and other things to do in Quebec City.
+When in Quebec, it’s worth visiting Quebec City, which is around 250km from Montreal and has a fun winter carnival.